hipay/hipay-docs/hipay-enterprise-sdk-magento2/09-Split-payments.md

 ## How it works

-When an order is created with a HiPay Fullservice split payment method, x installments are created (x depending on the selected payment profile).
+When an order is created with a HiPay Enterprise split payment method, x installments are created (x depending on the selected payment profile).

 A split order is validated when the payment is captured.
 Upon payment capture, x installments are generated for this order.
-The order is fully invoiced (but not fully captured in the HiPay Fullservice platform) and you can get ready for shipment.
+The order is fully invoiced (but not fully captured in the HiPay Enterprise platform) and you can get ready for shipment.

 The first installment is always debited on the payment date in Capture mode or when you capture manually in Authorization mode.